project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 Largest $m$ at the top of the state vector, smallest $m$ at the bottom.

-Ok, we're ready to explore the suped up version of quantum mechanics.
+Ok, we're ready to explore the suped up version of quantum mechanics. 🚀
 <!-- #endregion -->

-## 7.3 Superradiance
+## 7.3 - Superradiance

 Let's reconsider the case of spontaneous emission.
-We saw in tutorial 3 that such emission from a TLS can be understood as the result of coupling to a quantised field.
+We saw in [tutorial 3](https://github.com/project-ida/two-state-quantum-systems/blob/master/03-a-two-state-system-in-a-quantised-field.ipynb) that such emission from a TLS can be understood as the result of coupling to a quantised field.
 The stronger the coupling, the faster the emission as seen by the increased Rabi frequency.

 For emission from many TLS, we'd expect the rate to depend on the number of TLS that are excited.
 We might argue, for example, that the rate of emission is simply the sum of the rates of the individual TLS.
 In other words, we'd expect a factor of $N$ speed-up for $N$ TLS that are excited.

 Let's simulate it and check.
 We're going to need to make a some modifications to our simulation code and also how we measure "emission rates".

-First, we need to adapt `make_operators` function to use `j = jmax` (i.e. we'll start with a Dicke state) and we'll also enumerate the states in `nm_list` in terms of number of TLS that are excited $n_+$ instead of using $m$.
+First, we need to adapt `make_operators` function to use `j = jmax` (i.e. we'll initialise with a Dicke state) and we'll also enumerate the states in `nm_list` in terms of number of TLS that are excited $n_+$ instead of using $m$.
 We can do this because:

 $$m = n_+ - N/2$$